(Unsplash | Alex Wigan)

 Enrico Fassi and Sonia Lucarelli (eds)

-Prof. Pierluigi Musarò will hold a seminar on the moral geography of the world in Bologna on 17 May 2017.
+Prof. Sonia Lucarelli will convene a workshop on the GLOBUS research area of Migration in Bologna on 1–2 July 2017.